frevan/Neuronic-Bomberman/README.md

 # Neuronic Bomberman

-This is an attempt to create a 64bit Windows clone of Atomic Bomberman.
+This is an attempt to create a modern-day clone of Atomic Bomberman for Windows and other platforms.

 External dependencies:
 - Godot 4.4: https://godotengine.org/